rrvt/BkGd/README.md

 ## Updates

+### Update 4/17/24

+Improved the way Toolbars and Window Position and size are handled.

 ### Update 3/12/24

 Added more output to BkGd window for most commands.
 Added count of pictures used for background.
 Added